 What you see is what you get with this option.
 This ultra-simple stand elevates your laptop by six inches, and easily accommodate laptops between 10 and 15.6-inches.
 The aluminum alloy arms are supported by rubber feet on the based to keep the stand from slipping.

 With all that open space, there’s really no danger of the laptop overheating, either.
-Of course, adjustment options are clearly limited for this model, so it’s best chosen if you are all right with the height and tilt as it is.
+Of course, adjustment options are clearly limited for the, so it’s best chosen if you are all right with the height and tilt as it is.

 Twelve South Bookarc